Team RelayTeam Relay Manager

 Under Armour performance shirt (men's and women's styles available), post-race food and beverage.
 A medal will be given to all finishers.

 For an Under Armour Size Chart, click here.
-2013 Shirt:
+2014 Shirt: TBA

 Course Amenities include: baggage check at M&T Bank Stadium, Start Finish area conveniently located near Light Rail station, free parking for those that arrive early, mile marker signs at each mile, 15 fluid stations on the course (water and Gatorade), fruit, pretzels, potato chips, LÄRABAR and enery gel (2 location on course), toilets at start/finish and various points on the course.